 The brand’s non-toxic products are made in Solon, Ohio.
 They offer three different scents (Fresh Mint, Lavender Rosemary, and Fresh Citrus Mint) They’re one of the few organic dry shampoos that comes with a third-party certification (USDA Organic).
 Plus, their packaging is compostable and recyclable.

-Primally Pure (Best Organic Runner-Up)
+Primally Pure (Best Organic Dry Shampoo)

 Best for: All hair types